ezsystems/commerce-documentation/docs/guide/integrate_erp_systems/erp_communication/guides/usage_of_ubl.md

 ## Commonly used fields

-The eZ Commerce uses UBL (Universla Business Language) as a standard for the communication between the ERP systems and the shop.
+The eZ Commerce uses UBL (Universal Business Language) as a standard for the communication between the ERP systems and the shop.
 UBL is used also for representing data in the shop such as the customer data.

-Since UBL offers different options e,g, to transport the customer number or other fields this document describes which fields were used by the eZ Commerce.
+Since UBL offers different options e.g. to transport the customer number or other fields this document describes which fields were used by the eZ Commerce.

 |Field|UBL field|Used in|
 |--- |--- |--- |